Benjaminbva/DBS-TIGER/README.md

 ## 📏 Metrics

-_Explain why these metrics are appropriate for your recommendation task and what they are measuring briefly._

 - [x] Recall@$k$
   - [x] Description: calculates how many of the relevant items are in the top k.
 Hits are calculated in the codebase, which is is equivalent to computing Recall since there is only one actual next item.
 - [x] NDCG@$k$